UMMS-Biocore/bootcamp/session3/session3.md

 Both STAR and RSEM rely on STAR to perform read alignment.
 STAR uses very efficient genome compression algorithm that allows for quick matching of sequences.
 To use these alignments, it is necessary to create index or reference files.
 Please go to `~/bootcamp/RNA-Seq/mm10` directory.
 We will create index files for STAR and reference files for RSEM.

-Creating these files are usually a one time thing and you use them in the future.
+Creating these files are usually a one-time thing and you use them in the future.
 We've already shared highly used genome builds for model organisms, so you can check it out later in `/share/data/umw_biocore/genome_data/`.
 Howewer, if you need to create these files yourself in the future, you can consult to this exercise.

 1. First load necessary modules we will use today.